 Jeeva Beloam, Indonesia

-Located on a remote beach in Lombok, this eco resort is surrounded by a forest reserve with sand dunes and craggy cliffs leading up to the Timor Sea.
+Located on a remote beach in Lombok, Jeeva Beloam is surrounded by a forest reserve with sand dunes and craggy cliffs leading up to the Timor Sea.
+The property was built with natural materials; rooms have an open style with high ceilings to allow for plenty of natural ventilation and there are only 2-3 hours of electricity every day in the morning and the evening.
+The aesthetic is simple but chic and unique, and it has a truly spectacular private beach.
 Jeeva Beloam suits those wanting privacy with access to lots of local outdoor activities.

 On the scarcely visited Indonesian island of Halmahera, you’ll find Weda Dive Resort.
 Set by passionate environmentalists, Rob and Linda Sinke, this low-key resort perfectly complements the island’s pristine locale.
 Snorkelling and diving here is exceptional: Rob and Linda are committed to following sustainable diving practices, and you can see remarkable coral and marine life without encountering another tourist whatsoever.